operator-framework/enhancements/enhancements/operator-dependency-resolution.md

 Given the changes to the way OLM will resolve dependencies, it is also necessary to push more detailed data to cluster administrators about what dependencies were installed (or will be installed) and why.
 To that end, we will continue to use the InstallPlan status to push detailed resolution information to the user.
 This will include data about what dependencies were installed along with information about where child dependencies came from (essentially, the result of the resolver in detail).

 There was also some initial discussion around what the user workflow would be to edit/override dependencies.
 Given the current state of the APIs that exist (specifically the Subscription and InstallPlan APIs), those would require extensive changes to create a trivial override for dependencies.
-Even then, there is a configurability problem where a single install overriding a dependency may not enough and a cluster admin may want to create a cluster wide or namespaced override that is persistent and editable.
+Even then, there is a configurability problem where a single install overriding a dependency may not be enough and a cluster admin may want to create a cluster wide or namespaced override that is persistent and editable.
 Initially, there was some discussion about the possibility of a dependency Override API or the possibility of using the Operator API for this purpose, but those discussions are ultimately outside the scope of the immediate (3+ month) timeframe and scope of this enhancement proposal, and will be taken up further in the future.

 ### User Stories